katcipis/sophia/essays/why-go.md

 and Ruby to Go and getting huge improvements on performance, and still being able to develop software fast, thanks to a mix of well chosen abstractions and performance concern.

-A great example on how Go tries to hit a nice spot on this the balance of being garbage collected but allowing you to have a great control on how much garbage you generate, improving your collection cycles.
+A great example on how Go tries to hit a nice spot on this is the balance of being garbage collected but allowing you to have a great control on how much garbage you generate, improving your collection cycles.
 This is very different from most languages that puts you on a level of abstraction that is so high that you have almost no idea of what is happening with the memory.